codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 **$builder->insert()**

-Generates an insert string based on the data you supply and runs the query.
+Generates an insert string based on the data you supply, and runs the query.
 You can either pass an **array** or an **object** to the function.
 Here is an example using an array::